E-backtesting: Concluding remarks

 \section{Concluding remarks}

 The e-backtesting method proposed in this paper is the first model-free and non-asymptotic backtest for ES, the most important risk measure in financial regulation implemented by \cite{BCBS2016}.
-Our methodology contributes to the backtesting issues of ES, which have been a central point of discussions in the risk management literature \citep[e.g.,][and the references therein]{NoldeZiegel2017, DuEscanciano2017, HogaDemetrescu2022}.
+Our methodology contributes to the backtesting issues of ES, which have been a central point of discussions in the risk management literature.
 Our methods are constructed using the recently developed notions of e-values and e-processes, which are shown to be promising in many application domains of statistics other than risk management.
 Some topics on which e-values become useful include sequential testing \citep{Shafer2021, GrunwaldHeideETAL2020}, multiple testing and false discovery control \citep{VovkWang2021, WangRamdas22}, probability forecast evaluation \citep{HenziZiegel2021}, meta-analysis in biomedical sciences \citep{terSchure2021}, and composite hypotheses \citep{WaudbySmithRamdas2020}.
 Our paper connects two active areas of research through theoretical results and methodologies, and we expect more techniques from either world to be applicable to solve problems from the other.

 Our e-test procedures feature advantages of e-values, including validity for all stopping times and feasibility for no assumptions on the underlying models.
-Central to our proposed backtesting method, we use backtest e-statistics, which are useful also for traditional testing problems (Remark \ref{rem:iid}), although the main focus of the paper is backtesting.
-The characterization results in Section \ref{sec:techresults} give guidelines on how to choose backtest e-statistics.
-Remarkably, for VaR and ES, essentially unique optimal choices of backtest e-statistics are identified, leaving little doubt on how to choose them for real-data applications.
+Central to our proposed backtesting method, we use backtest e-statistics, which are useful also for traditional testing problems, although the main focus of the paper is backtesting.
+The characterization results in Section \ref{sec:techresults} give guidelines for choosing backtest e-statistics.
+Remarkably, for VaR and ES, essentially unique optimal choices of backtest e-statistics are identified, leaving little doubt on how to choose them in applications.

 If the sample size of a test is fixed, and accurate forecasts for the risk model are available and to be tested together with forecasts for the risk measure, then traditional model-based methods may be recommended to use in practice, as they often have better power than our e-backtests.
 In the more realistic situations where the sample size is not fixed, or no models are to be tested along with the risk measure forecasts, our e-backtests are useful, and their multifaceted attractive features are illustrated by our study.